 Joico has confirmed that it is truly cruelty-free.
 They don't test finished products or ingredients on animals, and neither do their suppliers or any third-parties.
 They also don't sell their products where animal testing is required by law.

-“JOICO is committed to providing high quality safe products.
-JOICO Laboratories does not use animal tests to confirm the safety of JOICO products except when absolutely required by law.
-Safety of JOICO products is assured by using safe raw materials and where applicable, confirming safety by testing via patch tests with human volunteers under a physician’s supervision and using non-animal alternative tests.”
+As of 2021, Joico has confirmed that their products are no longer sold in markets which require animal testing.
+They do not test on animals at any point during product, and they do not test on animals where required by law.
+They also confirm the following: “Safety of JOICO products is assured by using safe raw materials and where applicable, confirming safety by testing via patch tests with human volunteers under a physician’s supervision and using non-animal alternative tests.”